cesconettoedu/Smart-ToDo-List/README.md

 Smart TODO List is an application that sorts your reminders for you automitcally!
 What a relief!

-To get started, make sure you are in the directory Smart-ToDo-List, run "run npm local" in your terminal, and Visit `http://localhost:3000/` !
+To get started, make sure you are in the directory Smart-ToDo-List, run "npm run local" in your terminal, and Visit `http://localhost:3000/` !

 Have Fun!